-Available to pre-order now here
+Available to order here

 Emily Harris, a glamorous young English actress, arrives in America in 1859.
 There she meets and falls in love with a charming southern gentleman, Charles Earl Brook.
 But shortly after they are married, Emily discovers that Charles has kept a terrible secret from her.
 The Brooks are slave-owners and Emily is forced to travel to the deep south where Charles keeps seven hundred men, women and children in abject poverty.